NPHABMiKlei/jam/README.md

 <h3>Business</h3>

 <p>
 I am passionate about business and entrepreneurship, especially learning how ideas turn into successful ventures.
+I'm interested in building my own business in the future and understanding how branding, marketing, and customer experience work together.
 </p>

 </div>